 - 1 jar no sugar added marinara sauce

 Prep your eggplant.
 Cut your eggplant into 1/2 inch slices and pat dry.

 Prep your dipping station.
 In one bowl, mix almond meal, garlic powder, and salt in another bowl beat four eggs.

 Put a few slices of eggplant in the egg mixture at a time.
 Let the eggplant soak 1-2 minutes.
 Take the eggplant slice out of the egg with tongs, and coat each eggplant slices with the Amond meal mixture.

 Place each slice of eggplant on the skillet, and drizzle with a little olive oil.
 Flip, and cook the other side, until each side is toasty brown.
 Remove from heat.

 Place the cooked eggplant slices on a dish.
 Cover with marinara sauce and basil and serve.

 I cannot emphasize how delicious this almond meal eggplant was.
-These were so crispy and did not get a soggy overnight in the fridge.
-I actually ate the leftovers for a whole 30 breakfast.
+These were so crispy and did not get soggy overnight in the fridge.
+I ate the leftovers for a whole 30 breakfast.

 This is a great main dish and also makes a delicious side dish!
 If you tried this recipe, please let me know how it turned out for you!
 Comment on this blog post or tag me on social media and let me know how it turned out for you.
 You can find me on Pinterest, Facebook, Twitter, Instagram, and Tiktok.